Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Hate that for him.

-At this point, he headed back to the bus and re-established his camp.
+At this point, he headed back to the bus and reestablished his camp.

-And in total, his journal documents over 100 days, around four months,
+And in total, his journal documents over 100 days, around four months living in this area and using the bus as shelter, which is a really long time.

-and Chris was unwell.
+The bag of rice had pretty much run out.
+Food was scarce.
+And Chris was unwell.
 Day 107 simply read, beautiful blueberries.
-Day 108 through 112

-contained no words and were marked only with slashes.
+Day 108 through 1 to 112 contained no words and were marked only with slashes.
 And on day 113, there was no entry.

 arrived at the bus.

-and were also spooked by what looked like a lump on one of the beds.
+spooked by what looked like a lump on one of the beds.

-They see a note taped to the bus's rear exit door which reads,
+They see a note taped to the bus's rear exit door, which reads,

 SOS, I need your help.

-I am injured, near death and too weak to hike out.
+I am injured, near death, and too weak to hike out.

 I am all alone.